Main content start

 2028

 Aatika Singh is a scholar and activist, working across practice, research, and criticism.
 She is currently a PhD Candidate in the Department of Art and Art History & a PhD Minor in the Center for Comparative Studies in Race and Ethnicity at Stanford University.
-As a current RAISE scholar, Singh utilises her training in law and visual studies to propel a community engaged GIS project in the Bay Area with anti-caste artists, scholars, and entrepreneurs.
+Aatika is one of the first dalit women from South Asia to pursue art history in the US and work towards bridging critical scholarship with community activism.
 She researches the intersection of popular aesthetics, legal regime and spatial history in North India in the modern milieu.
 Her ongoing doctoral project on iconoclasm analysis the sculptural defacement of anti-caste iconography, its nexus with land ownership and the intervention of photographic archiving.

-Aatika's research is generously supported by the Center for South Asia, Center for Comparative Studies in Race and Ethnicity, Asian American Research Center, Research, Action, and Impact through Strategic Engagement Doctoral Fellowship, Stanford Humanities Center, and Stanford Global Studies.
+Aatika's research is generously supported by the Center for South Asia, Center for Comparative Studies in Race and Ethnicity, Asian American Research Center, RAISE Doctoral Fellowship, Stanford Humanities Center, and Stanford Global Studies.
 She finished her master's from the School of Arts and Aesthetics, Jawaharlal Nehru University in 2022.
-Singh is passionate about caste-race dialogues, third world solidarities, digital humanities, and Marxist cultural philosophy.
+Singh is passionate about caste-race dialogues, modernity/sm, textile materiality, digital humanities, and labour philosophy.
 For over a decade, she has lived, created, and protested in New Delhi and lately, San Francisco.
-Singh welcomes collaborations in research, writing, teaching, and creative projects.
+Aatika has been published with The Hindu, The Wire, Equality Labs etc. Singh welcomes collaborations in research, writing, and creative projects.
 Queries about academic mentorship, graduate school, and anti-caste scholarship are welcome.

 Contact